hesusruiz/PrivacyCredentials/docs/hcertx/overview.md

 ## Relationship with EU Digital COVID Certificates

-To better describe the system, the next section compares it with the "standard" EUDCC system.
+To better describe the system, this scetion compares HCERTX with the "standard" EUDCC system.
 We use the information from the eHealth Network in the document [Interoperability of health certificates Trust framework](https://ec.europa.eu/health/sites/health/files/ehealth/docs/trust-framework_interoperability_certificates_en.pdf), describing its characteristics and the differences.

-For the explanation of how PrivacyCred can complement and improve the proposed eHealth Network system, first we need to draw the proposed Trust Framework in a different but completely equivalent way, in the following figure.
+For the explanation of how PrivacyCred can complement and improve the proposed eHealth Network system, first we need to draw the proposed eHealth Trust Framework in a different but completely equivalent way, in the following figure.

 ![EU PKD system](ehealth_PKD.png)